fagun18/Automation-Testing-with-WebdriverIO-/README.md

 - Command line interface for easy configuration setup
 - Integration with various test frameworks and reporter plugins

-## Overview

-WebdriverIO is a prevalent JavaScript testing framework with the following statistics:

-- Stars: 8.5K
-- Contributors: 564
-- Forks: 2.4K
-- Releases: 443
-- Used by: 56.7K

 ## Getting Started